-First aid measures are important
+First aid measures are important after a nose injury.

 Stop a nosebleed.
 Crying can make a nosebleed worse.
 If your child has a nosebleed and is crying, speak to the child in a quiet, relaxed manner.
 This will help reduce the child's fear.
 For more information, see the topic Nosebleeds.

 If you think that the nose is broken, do not try to put a crooked nose back in place.
 This may increase bleeding or deformity or cause further injury.

 Measures to reduce pain, swelling, and bruising